 When you see this message: It means this: So you need to do this: INTSECT requires multiple lines or planes.
 You tried to determine a point of intersection without first using the Line template or Plane template to draw multiple 3D graphs.
 Use the Line template or Plane template to draw multiple 3D graphs and try again.
-RELATION requires multiple lines or planes.
+RELATION requires without first using the Line template or Plane template to draw multiple 3D graphs.
 You tried to determine relationship without first using the Line template or Plane template to draw multiple 3D graphs.
 Use the Line template or Plane template to draw multiple 3D graphs and try again.